What Is The Dependent Care Advantage Account?

 Expenses must be for service provided from January 1 through December 31 of the plan year.

-If the services are for child care, your child must be under age 13 and must be your dependent as defined by federal tax rules.
+If services are for child care, your child must be under age 13 and your dependent as defined by federal tax rules.
 Services for a child or adult of any age are eligible if they are disabled and unable to care for themselves and spend at least eight hours of the day in your home.

 The services may be provided either in your home or elsewhere, but not by someone whom you also claim as your dependent for income tax purposes.
 You may not pay your older child to care for your younger child or elderly parent.